Hulk (video game): Reception

-Sequel
+Followup

 In February 2004, Vivendi Universal Games confirmed the development of a sequel tentatively titled The Hulk 2, which would not be based on any theatrical production and was slated for a mid-2005 release.
 Radical Entertainment was influenced by feedback for the previous Hulk game to create an open world title more heavily focused on the Hulk, and collaborated with writer Paul Jenkins and artist Bryan Hitch to create a more authentic comic book experience.
-The Incredible Hulk: Ultimate Destruction was released in 2005 to positive reviews.
+The Incredible Hulk: Ultimate Destruction, which had been reworked into a standalone story, was released in 2005 to positive reviews.
 According to Marvel executive Justin Lambros, the game's lack of connection to a major film resulted in smaller sales figures than its predecessor.